-This is the best way of getting to know Berlin and falling in love with it!
-Our tour guides will show you around the city and point out all the “must-see” sights and the “must-know” things.
-There will be plenty of time to visit one of the famous museums on Museum Island, see the glass dome of the Reichstag building from inside or cover offside places that might be of interest to you.
-During the lunch break you will get a taste of the local cuisine and a chance to talk with your guide about general matters.
-And so you might end up saying, just as John F. Kennedy did: “Ich bin ein Berliner!”
+This is the best way of getting to know Berlin and falling in love with the city!
+Our tour guides will bring you to all the sights you except to see during such a comprehensive tour and you will receive a lot of information about all these historical sights.
+There will be plenty of time to visit one of the famous museums on Museum Island, to see the glass dome of the Reichstag building from inside or to cover places outside the city center that might be of interest to you.
+During the lunch break you will get a taste of the local cuisine and a chance to talk with your guide about Berlin and Germany.
+So at the end of the day you might end up saying, just as John F. Kennedy did: “Ich bin ein Berliner!”

 - Private tour

 - Full-day trip with lunch stop and short walks

 At your hotel or any other location in Berlin

 Local guide only for a tour in your own coach:

 € 290 per guide

 Tour with local guide in a minivan or coach:

 1 – 7 travelers in a minivan € 650